Ayush1049/Add2Cart/README.md

 # Add2Cart

-# Simple web app which leads to store items in thr database, shows ite an web page and delete items from database by double click on the item
+# Simple web app which leads to store items in the database, shows ite an web page and delete items from database by double click on the item

 # Used Firebase Realtime Database